 Introduction

 Anthropogenic impacts on aquatic ecosystem health, such as climate change, nutrient loading, and habitat degradation create stress for ecological communities (Ficke et al., 2007).
-The cumulative impacts of anthropogenic stress manifest through intra- and inter-species competition, reducd habitat availability, altered community composition, and shifts in available prey (Buskey, 2008; Donnelly et al., 2011; McMeans et al., 2015).
-Consequently, the availability of diverse prey is likely to change, which in turn is likely to lead to shifts in the quality of food sources (Demott and Muller-Navarra, 1997).
+The cumulative impacts of anthropogenic stress manifest through intra- and inter-species competition, reducing habitat availability, altering community composition, and shifting available prey (Buskey, 2008; Donnelly et al., 2011; McMeans et al., 2015).
+Changes in prey community can lead to shifts in food source quality for many organisms exacerbating competition and increasing stress to higher trophic levels (Demott and Muller-Navarra, 1997).

-Increased nutrient loading and phosphorous concentrations in freshwater systems have and will continue to increase cyanobacteria dominance (REFS).
-Cyanobacteria are an inferior food source for zooplankton compared to other aquatic primary producers.
-Specifically cyanobacteria fatty acid composition lacks, three important bioactive fatty acids, docosahexanoic acid (C22:6 n-3, DHA), eicosapentenoic acid (C20:5 n-3, EPA) and arachadonic acid (C20:4 n-6, ARA) ([Ahlgren, 1992 #292]).
-Laboratory studies on the consequences of a cyanobacteria-based diet for zooplankton have shown that growth and reproduction are both diminished ([Brett, 2006 #77][Ravet, 2006 #731]).
-Food webs subject to cyanobacteria blooms have increased proportions of α-linolenic (C18:3 n-3, ALA) and linoleic (C18:2 n-2, LA) essential fatty acids, with subsequent decreases in their down stream metabolites ([Perga, 2013 #773][Gearhart, 2016 #870]).
-Shifts in the availability and stoichiometry of fatty acids, particularly the proportions of DHA, EPA ARA have many significant consequences for organism health including development and growth, hormone synthesis and composition, and immune systems (Sargent et al., 1999; Tocher, 2003; 2010).
-For example, the proportion of saturated, trans-, and unsaturated fatty acids have been implicated to have health effects, which could impact the fitness of aquatic organisms [Simopoulos, 2008 #820].
+Increased nutrient loading and phosphorous concentrations in freshwater systems is a major anthropogenic impact that has and will continue to increase cyanobacteria dominance in phytoplankton communities (REFS).
+However, Cyanobacteria are considered an inferior food source for zooplankton compared to other aquatic primary producers (REFS).
+Consequently, Cyanobacteria-based diets result in diminished growth and reproduction in zooplankton ([Brett, 2006 #77][Ravet, 2006 #731]).
+One issue with cyanobacteria based food webs is a lack of essential fatty acids.
+Specifically, cyanobacteria lacks three important bioactive fatty acids which cannot be synthesized by secondary consumers – docosahexaenoic acid (22:6 n-3, DHA), eicosapentaenoic acid (20:5 n-3, EPA) and arachidonic acid (20:4 n-6, ARA) ([Ahlgren, 1992 #292]).
+While having increased proportions of the essential fatty acids α-linolenic (18:3 n-3, ALA) and linoleic (18:2 n-2, LA) acid, with subsequent decreases in their down stream metabolites ([Perga, 2013 #773][Gearhart, 2016 #870]).
+Shifts in the availability and stoichiometry of these fatty acids, particularly the proportions of DHA, EPA and ARA, have many significant consequences for organism health including development and growth, hormone synthesis and composition, and immune response (Sargent et al., 1999; Tocher, 2003; 2010).

-The degree to which shifts in dietary fatty acid composition will have effects on both the fatty acid composition of a fish and its health remains uncertain due to conflicting results and the complexity of lipid metabolism.
-The fatty acid composition of fish is affected by dietary fatty acids found in diets (REFS), but metabolic processes can regulate composition (REFS), and can obscure the potential true cost of a diet shift, and present unexpected outcomes.(Pettersson, Pickova, & Brännäs, 2010)(Eliason, Higgs, & Farrell, 2007)
+The influence of diet on fatty acid composition and health is complex and remains uncertain.
+The fatty acid composition of fish is affected by dietary fatty acids found in diets (REFS), but metabolic processes can regulate composition (REFS), and thus may obscure the potential true cost of a diet shift and lead to unexpected outcomes.
+One process known to be influenced by diet is swimming performance and respiration.
+For example, arctic charr Salvlinus alpinus fed a diet based on fish oil had significantly higher swimming performance than charr fed a rapeseed and palm oil diet and showed significant changes in fatty acid composition over the treatment period (Pettersson, Pickova, & Brännäs, 2010).
+Alternatively, juvenile rainbow trout Oncorhynchus

+mykiss fed diets of varying protein and lipid content showed no differences in metabolism over an eight week study indicating that the effects of diet are still not completely understood (Eliason, Higgs, & Farrell, 2007).

-To address the impacts of altered fatty acid content on fish health and fitness, two key underlying uncertainties that will need to be addressed.
-First, how long must a fish experience decreased essential fatty acids before it is unable to maintain essential fatty acid stoichiometry?
-Second, what are the potential consequences of essential fatty acid deficiency through time?
-These two questions are intertwined, and come with multiple levels uncertainty, including variations in both organism (such as local adaptation) and environmental (such as temperature).
-Removing such uncertainties using model organisms as a guide, however, provides opportunities to more efficiently predict which species and populations might be at risk for diminished health due to decreased food quality.
+To better understand the impacts of altered fatty acid content on fish health and fitness, two key underlying uncertainties need to be addressed.
+First, how long must a fish experience limited essential fatty acid supply before it is unable to maintain essential fatty acid stoichiometry?
+Second, what are the potential consequences of essential fatty acid deficiency over time?
+These two questions are intertwined, and confounded in nature by variations in organism (i.e., local adaptation) and environmental (i.e., temperature).
+Additionally, to apply findings to the field, specific tracers of dietary stress must be identified to efficiently assess stress in natural communities.
+Controlling for these confounds by using experimental conditions and model organisms will help to accurately predict the impacts of low diet quality resulting from shifts in prey resources while allowing for the evaluation of potential tracers that correlate with dietary stress.